ilGhera/wc-exporter-for-reviso/readme.txt

 == Installation ==

 * Upload the 'wc-exporter-for-reviso-premium’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-* Activate Reviso for WooCommerce from your Plugins page.
+* Activate ilGhera WooCommerce Exporter for Reviso from your Plugins page.
 * Once Activated, go to WooComerce/ WC Exporter for Reviso menu and set you preferences.